 The condition of production devices must be continuously monitored and regular and preventive maintenance needs to be conducted.
 Plant maintenance, OEE (Overall Equipment Effectiveness) and condition monitoring are all included in a typical MES software package.
 Ultimately, the applications included depend on the end user and the business field.
 Medical applications, for example, require specific precision, thorough planning and management of the entire chain of operations; Good Automated Manufacturing Practice (GAMP).

 In recent years the effective storage of vast amounts of data has become a key requirement.
 Data pertaining to product information, for example, is particularly valuable and supports product safety and the reliable traceability of products.
 The overriding objective is that the system and any data therein produces benefits for business operations, improves production efficiency and allows operators to react more quickly to changes.

 As the industrial Internet fast becomes commonplace the importance of information security in automation systems and their connection networks has been highlighted.
-Cybersecurity has received much public attention and is also a challenge in industrial networks and cannot be ignored.
+Cybersecurity has received much public attention.
+It is a challenge in industrial networks and cannot be ignored.
 The industrial Internet is connected to the outside world, which necessitates the use of firewalls, bridges and information security software to prevent the system from harm.

 Typical security risks include external malicious actions aimed at systems and data theft.
 System owners and users naturally also need to be disciplined and follow any instructions provided.